-ActionMedia, LANDesk, MMX, Pentium, and ProShare are trademarks or registered trademarks of Intel Corporation in the United States, other countries, or both.
+Intel, Intel Inside (logos), MMX, and Pentium are trademarks of Intel Corporation in the United States,other countries, or both.

 Microsoft, Windows, Windows NT, and the Windows logo are trademarks of Microsoft Corporation in the United States, other countries, or both.